PatKiese/MTG_Market_Watch/README.md

 # MTG_Market_Watch

 ## Data pipeline for a pricing analysis on Magic the Gathering cards
-MTG_Market_Watch collects secondary market prices of Magic the Gathering cards from the [scrfall API](https://https://scryfall.com/docs/api) and analyses data to detect rapid pricing increases ("spikes") within a give time (usualy twice a week).
+MTG_Market_Watch collects secondary market prices of Magic the Gathering cards from the [scryfall API](https://https://scryfall.com/docs/api) and analyses data to detect rapid pricing increases ("spikes") within a give time (usualy twice a week).

 ## TODO's and known issues